FarmLink-tn/website/README.md

 - `index.html`, `about.html`, `how-it-works.html`, `solutions.html`, `ai-advisor.html`, `account.html`, `contact.html` – static marketing entry points preserved for lightweight previews.
 - `script.js`, `style.css`, `image/`, etc. – shared frontend assets that legacy branches still expect at the root.
-- `server/` – compatibility PHP endpoints that proxy into the dynamic application so older deployments can keep working without merge conflicts.
+- `server/` – thin compatibility PHP endpoints.
+They now defer to the dynamic application when it is present, only falling back to their bundled logic when the shared files are missing.
 - `agrimate-website/` – full dynamic PHP project.
 Each page has a `.php` entry point backed by shared includes, with `.html` twins available for quick static previews.

 ## Working with the dynamic site